Banking in Bhutan: Overview

 There is no formal system of microfinance in Bhutan.
 However, informal intermediaries (broadly, moneylenders and "family and friends") provide limited financial services.
 Households in Bhutan have a vibrant, but informal, culture of savings, lending, and financial management, with formal financial services only weakly integrated.
 Rural areas, women, and youth are particularly underserved by formal financial services.

-As of 2014, Bhutan's financial sector consists of five banks (Bank of Bhutan, Bhutan National Bank, Druk PNB, T-Bank, Bhutan Development Bank) and three other organizations (Royal Insurance Corporation of Bhutan, Bhutan Insurance, National Pension and Provident Fund).
+As of 2014, Bhutan's financial sector consists of five banks (Bank of Bhutan, Bhutan National Bank, Druk PNB Bank, T-Bank, Bhutan Development Bank) and three other organizations (Royal Insurance Corporation of Bhutan, Bhutan Insurance, National Pension and Provident Fund).

 The Royal Monetary Authority is one of the primary regulators of financial institutions and is also responsible for Bhutan's monetary policy.

 Bhutan's currency, the ngultrum, is pegged to the Indian rupee.
 This has created confidence in the ngultrum, but it also effectively makes India's monetary policy Bhutan's monetary policy.
 It has also made it difficult for Bhutan's monetary authorities to deal with economic imbalances caused by hydroelectric power projects.
 This in turn allowed consumption to rise and exacerbated the currency imbalances, so that new construction is done primarily in concrete and steel (which must be imported), and which also risks the peg's sustainability.
-As a result, the Royal Monetary Authority of Bhutan sold 20% of its United States dollar reserves in late 2011 and ban imports of vehicles, imports of construction materials, loans on vehicles, and loans on housing in early 2012.
+As a result, the Royal Monetary Authority of Bhutan sold 20% of its United States dollar reserves in late 2011 and banned imports of vehicles, imports of construction materials, loans on vehicles, and loans on housing in early 2012.